matter-labs/tutorials/TUTORIAL.md

     }
 ```

-The `_checkSpendingLimit` function is internally called by the account contract itself before execution.

 If the daily spending limit is disabled, the checking process immediately stops.

 ```solidity
 if(!limit.isEnabled) return;
 ```

-Before checking the spending amount, it renews the `resetTime` and `available` amount if a day has already passed since the last update: timestamp > resetTime.
-Or only `resetTime` is updated if it's the first spending after enabling the Limit.
-Otherwise, these processes are skipped.
+Before checking the spending amount, this method renews the `resetTime` and `available` amount if a day has already passed since the last update: timestamp > resetTime.
+It only updates the `resetTime` if the transaction is the first spending after enabling the limit.
+This way the daily limit actually starts with the first transaction.

 ```solidity